pennmem/brain_viz/README.md

 Alternatively, users can use the command line interface to initiate a pipeline.
 This is the same as how web-based reports are produced.
-The intention of version 2.0 is to reduce the complexity of getting the various services up and running by re-using the same pipelining and task execution framework as for web-based reports.
+The intention of version 2.0 is to reduce the complexity of getting the various services up and running by re-using the same pipeline and task execution framework as for web-based reports.
 The downside to this approach is that the cml_pipelines framework is more suited towards computational pipelines and not I/O heavy pipelines.